grenzr/cf-docs/source/docs/running/architecture/services/writing-service-v2.html.md

 visit [Writing a v1 Cloud Foundry Service](writing-service.html).
 What's different in v2:

 * Unidirectional RESTful HTTP messages (Brokers can run standalone)
-* Easier catalog management and orphan detection (No logic in the broker)
+* Easier catalog management and orphan detection (No logic in the broker, moving to CC)
 * API endpoints and fields are consistently named
 * Automatic cleanup/prevention of orphans (Inconsistent instances between broker and CC)